 Bristol

-An English city which you can enjoy looking at from above.
+An English city that you can enjoy looking at from above.
 It is known for its hot air balloon rides.
 Choose the sunset or sunrise as your background and make your reservation accordingly.
-Every year the biggest hot air balloon festival is organised (International Bristol balloon fiesta) during which you can enjoy a magical sight of air balloons flying high up above the city.
-Finally, as it is one of the first cycling cities of the United Kingdom, and one of the friendliest cycling cities in Europe, you can visit the sights on two wheels.
+Every year, the biggest hot air balloon festival is organised (International Bristol Balloon Fiesta), during which you can enjoy a magical sight of air balloons flying high up above the city.
+Finally, as it is one of the first cycling cities of the United Kingdom and one of the friendliest cycling cities in Europe, you can visit the sights on two wheels.

 Lake District

-This is the largest national park of England.
+This is the largest national park in England.
 A diamond of nature, as many have called it, and the homeland of the poets Wordsworth and Coleridge.
-In this district you will see many hilltops, crystal lakes, and vast valleys.
-If you like excursions in nature and other activities such as walking, hiking, mountain climbing, biking and canoeing, then this national park is the ideal place for you.
-After completing your activities you can relax drinking a pint of ale at one of the many quaint pubs around, or enjoy a traditional lunch and a glass of port in front of the cosy fire, if it’s winter.
+In this district, you will see many hilltops, crystal lakes, and vast valleys.
+If you like excursions in nature and other activities such as walking, hiking, mountain climbing, biking, and canoeing, then this national park is the ideal place for you.
+After completing your activities, you can relax drinking a pint of ale at one of the many quaint pubs around, or enjoy a traditional lunch and a glass of port in front of the cosy fire, if it’s winter.
 You may also spend the night at one of the many inns which have more or less remained the same architecturally, with their traditional, thatched roofs.

 Manchester

-An important commercial, industrial and cultural center.
+An important commercial, industrial, and cultural center.
 Known for its eponymous football team and national football museum.
-This city has a youthful spirit and also has a rich history in the study of science, politics, art and athletics.
-In the Northern Quarter of Manchester you may view unique works of street art in every corner.
+This city has a youthful spirit and also has a rich history in the study of science, politics, art, and athletics.
+In the Northern Quarter of Manchester, you may view unique works of street art on every corner.
 The elegant Spinningfields is the financial center of the city, but also a popular destination for entertainment and shopping.
-Football fans shouldn’t miss the chance to watch Manchester United live at the Old Trafford or at least at a pub.
-It is fun to watch adrenalin and passion hitting the roof for the home team.
-For those who like space and the universe, they can visit the observatory Jodrell Bank.
-More information for tickets, schedules and projection programs look here.
+Football fans shouldn’t miss the chance to watch Manchester United live at Old Trafford or at least at a pub.
+It is fun to watch adrenaline and passion hitting the roof for the home team.
+For those who like space and the universe, they can visit the Jodrell Bank Observatory.
+More information for tickets, schedules, and projection programs can be found on Jodrellbank.net.

 Stonehenge

-At a distance of 2 hours from the capital you will be confronted with this imposing monument.
+At a distance of 2 hours from the capital, you will be confronted with this imposing monument.
 It is considered one of the wonders of the world.
 There are many theories as to the way it was formed.
-However, up until today researchers and archaeologists haven’t managed to discover who built this megalithic monument.
-Some theories even involve extra terrestrials.
+However, up until today, researchers and archaeologists haven’t managed to discover who built this megalithic monument.
+Some theories even involve extra-terrestrials.
 Archaeologists believe it was used as a place of worship and as an astronomical observatory.
-Regarding the stones, which weigh up to 4 tons, it is well worth speculating as to how they managed to transfer them, thousands of years ago, from Wales (a distance longer than 220kms).
+Regarding the stones, which weigh up to 4 tons, it is well worth speculating as to how they managed to transfer them, thousands of years ago, from Wales (a distance longer than 220 km).

 Liverpool